 Table tennis balls

-28. Who played his last professional game for Australian club Blacktown City in 1980, scoring a goal?
+28. Who played his last professional game for the Australian club Blacktown City in 1980, scoring a goal?

 Bobby Charlton